Notes on the Geography of The Eastern United States: Manhattan: Starchitecture

 Eight Spruce Street, formerly known as the Beekman Tower and latterly as New York by Gehry, this tower was developed by Forest City Ratner.
 Market conditions persuaded the owners that the buildings 903 apartments, rising near City Hall and facing the Woolworth Building, should at least for now be rented rather than sold.
 Studios started at $2,630 a month.

-More straightlaced, 7 World Trade Center, designed by David Childs, was one of the first buildings to emerge from the havoc of the World Trade Center.
+More straightlaced, 7 World Trade Center, designed by David Childs, was one of the first buildings to emerge on the site of the World Trade Center.

-And intimidating, much like the destroyed twin towers.
+And intimidating, much like the vanished twin towers.

 Just in case you forget what they looked like.